President Xi has yet to engage in Cop26 climate change talks, says Sharma | ExBulletin

 President Xi has yet to engage in Cop26 climate change talks, says Sharma

-Chinese President Xi Jinping has still not made a commitment to participate in the Cop26 international climate change talks in Glasgow, said the British minister chairing the conference.
+Chinese President Xi Jinping has still not made a commitment to attend the international climate change talks of the Cop26 in Glasgow said the UK minister chairing the conference.

-Cop26 President Alok Sharma could not confirm that China would even send a delegation to the rally in November – although he insisted he was “very, very optimistic” that they would. would do.
+president of Cop26 Alok sharma was unable to confirm that China would even send a delegation to the rally in November, although he insisted he was very, very hopeful they would.

-China’s deal, as the world’s largest emitter of greenhouse gases, is seen as crucial for negotiations to succeed in slowing global warming.
+China’s deal, as the world’s largest emitter of greenhouse gases, is seen as crucial for talks to succeed in slowing global warming.

-However, Beijing has been enraged by the UK, US and Australia’s new defense pact – widely seen as a move to counter China’s growing military assertiveness in the Indo-Pacific.
+However, Beijing was enraged by the UK, US and Australia’s new defense pact widely seen as a move to counter China’s growing military assertiveness in the Indo-Pacific.

+I really hope we have a delegation from China that will come

-The Foreign Ministry in Beijing said it was “extremely irresponsible” after the three allies announced their intention to collaborate on the development of a fleet of nuclear-powered submarines for the Australian Navy.
+The Foreign Office in Beijing said it was extremely irresponsible after the three allies announced their intention to collaborate on the development of a fleet of nuclear-powered submarines for the Australian Navy.

 Mr Sharma, who is flying to New York with Boris Johnson for the United Nations General Assembly, said he would not expect Mr Xi to say if he was going to Glasgow sooner.

-Pressed by the BBC’s The Andrew Marr Show, he was unable to say for sure that there would even be a Chinese delegation to the talks.
+Pressed on BBC The Andrew Marr Show, he couldn’t say for sure that there would even be a Chinese delegation to the talks.

 Sharma, who was recently in Beijing for pre-summit talks, agreed that China should be a key part of any deal.